-Nadine graduated from the University of Melbourne with degrees in both Arts and Law in 1998.
-She completed her Graduate Diploma in Legal Practice in 2008 at Leo Cussen Centre for Law (Melbourne) and was admitted as an Australian Legal Practitioner in 2009.
+Nadine graduated from the University of Melbourne with degrees in both Arts and Law and was admitted as an Australian Legal Practitioner in 2009.
 She was appointed as the AGC's Chief Executive in January 2016 after a number of years of work with the organisation.

-Her prior roles in the gaming industry include operational and management positions at Crown Melbourne including as Manager of Crown Melbourne's Responsible Gaming Support Centre (2005-08).
+Her prior roles in the gaming industry include operational and management positions at Crown Melbourne - including as Manager of Crown Melbourne's Responsible Gaming Support Centre.

-Nadine contributes as a member of Victorian Responsible Gambling Ministerial Advisory Council, as a member of Victoria's Responsible Gambling Awareness Week Steering Committee, and was a member of the Expert Advisory Panel for the Problem Gambling Research and Treatment Centre's 'Guideline for Screening, Assessment and Treatment in Problem Gambling'.
+Nadine is a member of the Victorian Responsible Gambling Ministerial Advisory Council, attends the Queensland Responsible Gambling Advisory Council (RGAC) and was a member of the Expert Advisory Panel for the Problem Gambling Research and Treatment Centre's 'Guideline for Screening, Assessment and Treatment in Problem Gambling'.

-As an experienced public speaker, workshop facilitator and qualified trainer Nadine has participated in a number of policy and research forums as well as at national and international conferences on the subject of responsible gambling, industry activity in responsible gambling and gambling research.
+As an experienced public speaker, workshop facilitator and qualified trainer Nadine has participated in a number of policy, regulatory and research forums as well as at national and international conferences on the subject of responsible gambling, industry activity in responsible gambling, gambling research, regulation and policy.

 Nadine has been a member of Australia's National Association for Gambling Studies (NAGS) since 2005, and was Secretary of the Association from 2012 to 2015.

-She is also a member of the International Think Tank on Gambling Research, Policy and Practice, the International Association of Gaming Advisors (IAGA) and the European Association for the Study of Gambling (EASG).
+She is also a member of the International Association of Gaming Advisors (IAGA) and the European Association for the Study of Gambling (EASG).